 In the junior grades, understanding numbers in context becomes increasingly important.
 Students need to begin to make critical judgments about quantities and to exercise discernment about numbers.
 Learning activities should therefore help students develop other skills, such as recognizing the reasonableness of a given number, recognizing that it is an exact value, or recognizing that it is an approximate number resulting from estimation or even rounding.
 The development of these skills can be initiated by having class discussions about the meaning of numbers from newspapers and discussing their actual meaning and relevance.

 The context also allows us to recognize that the same number does not always have the same meaning.
-Indeed, when it comes to numbers, the common interpretation associates them with quantity, namely cardinal numbers.
-However, if we look at the context, we notice that some numbers do not represent quantities, but a position.
-This is the case of ordinal numbers.
-For example, in a marathon, the runner who is at position 1582 does not count 1582 objects.
-The number indicates the position of a single person in the given series.
-Numbers are also used as an identification code.
-Social insurance numbers, bar codes, license plates, and addresses fall into this category.
+The most common interpretation associates them with a quantity, namely cardinal numbers.
+However, some numbers do not represent quantities, but rather a position, as in the case of ordinal numbers.
+For example, in a marathon, the runner who comes in 10th place is the 10th person to cross the finish line.
+Numbers can also be used to label or identify as is the case with social insurance numbers, bar codes, license plates, and addresses.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 31-32.

 Knowledge: Whole Numbers